sirixdb/sirixdb.github.io/xquery-api.md

 new XQuery(query).prettyPrint().serialize(ctx, System.out);
 ```

-In order to store JSON-documents into Sirix the store-function within another namespace (`js`) is used:
+In order to store JSON data in SirixDB we can use the store-function within another namespace (`js`):

 ```java
 // Initialize query context and store.